 Successful CVR is not just theory.
-My colleagues have published a number of case studies and best practice profiles on systems achieving CVR in recent years (see here, here, and here for three of my favorites).
+My colleagues have published a number of case studies and best practice profiles on systems achieving CVR in recent years (see here and here for two of my favorites).
 The latter piece is definitely worth reading; it shares the "inside story" on achieving CVR from executives at some of the most progressive health systems in this area.
 In particular, I'm impressed with Banner Health's success in achieving CVR at-scale, across multiple states, and with a mixed medical staff.
-More detail on the Banner model, including a number of informative videos, can be found here.

 Rather than dig into the mechanics of CVR, I want us to think more about the type of leadership that makes it successful.
 I pose two questions to leaders reading this post:

 - Have you created the necessary and sufficient conditions for CVR to occur at your organization?; and

 - Are you willing to address difficult issues with your medical staff, or is the relationship with your physicians so tenuous that even discussing CVR is enough to send them (or their referrals) to your competitors?

 Overcoming the tension about these issues is key to success.
 One hallmark of the organizations leading the way on CVR is that they have moved so far past the "difficult" conversations around that topic that it is the medical staff themselves—employed, affiliated, and independent—who are taking the lead in driving the initiative forward.
 That is enviable.